TomWidegren/event-platform/docs/ways-of-working.md

 - old debug code,
 - obsolete imports.

+When providing a complete replacement file, the entire file must be provided in one continuous copyable block.

+Do not use nested code blocks or formatting that accidentally splits the file into multiple sections.

+The user should be able to replace the existing file with one copy-and-paste operation.

 ## 6. Do not repeat completed steps

 Before asking for a change, establish what has already been completed.